Tourism in Albania: Central Albania

 The central region of Albania alternates between archaeological sites, castles, caves, long stretches of curative sandy beaches and lagoons, perfect for bird-watching.
 It encompasses mostly the counties of Durrës, Tirana, Fier and Elbasan.
 In terms of geology, it is dominated by the Myzeqe Plain in the west Skanderbeg in the center and Korab Mountains in the east.

 Tirana, the country's capital city, officially dubbed as 'The Place Beyond Belief' by local authorities is known for its cultural heritage, religious diversity, the colourful buildings, Italian and Socialist architecture, and natural attractions such as Dajti Mt and parks around artificially created lakes.
-Tirana is also widely known for its stylish restaurant scene featuring particularly delicious food under the Slow Food lifestyle, and the traditional agritourism areas in the southern and eastern outskirts of the city towards Durres, Elbasan, and Dajti respectively.
+Tirana is also widely known for its stylish restaurant scene featuring particularly delicious food under the Slow Food lifestyle, and the traditional agritourism areas in the southern and eastern outskirts of the city towards Durrës, Elbasan, and Dajti respectively.
 The city organizes many festivals, sports competitions, live music performances, and is home to several regionally known shopping centers.

 Dajti National Park encompasses Dajti, the capital's hausberg in the east.
 It is accessible all year round and can be reached on foot or cable cars.
 Climbing the mountain offers visitors views down into Tirana and over the mountains behind it, part of the Mali me Gropa-Bizë-Martanesh Protected Landscape.
 Dajti has been referred to as the Balcony of Tirana because of its panoramic vista.

 Krujë, the capital of the Principality of Arbër during the Middle Ages, is called by locals as the Adriatic Balcony from the view that offers day and night.
 Due to the long and continuous history of the city, it is home to several archaeological sites and structures that are still evident.

 Durrës is one of the oldest cities in the world and home to the Durrës Amphitheatre, which is among the largest in the Balkan Peninsula.
 Numerous elements of different architectural styles from antiquity to present day are present throughout the city.
 The coastal waters offer beaches, bays, capes, fishing and sailing.